Purpose: To explain the Veteran-Owned and the Disabled Veteran-Owned Small Business procurement preferences.

 Procurement Agencies That May Use the Preference: Agencies authorized to conduct small business preference procurements are the Department of Transportation, the Department of General Services, the Department of Public Safety and Correctional Services (only in connection with construction of a State correctional facility), the University System of Maryland and Morgan State University.
 When these agencies designate a procurement as a “small business preference,” the following applies.

 Businesses That May Benefit From the Preferences: Small businesses are defined in COMAR 21.01.02.01.
-A small business must be certified by the Department of General Services to be eligible for award of small business preference procurements and small business reserve procurements.
+A small business must be certified by the Governor's Office of Small, Minority, and Women Business Affairs (GOSBA) to be eligible for award of small business preference procurements and small business reserve procurements.
 [This Advisory pertains to small business preference procurements; see BPW Advisory 2005-1 for information on small business reserve procurements.]
 A veteran-owned small business is a small business that is at least 51% owned and controlled by veterans.
 A disabled veteran-owned small business is a small business that is at least 51% owned and controlled by disabled veterans.

 Note: State Law defines a veteran as one “who is domiciled in Maryland.” §14-201, State Finance and Procurement Article.
 Veteran small business owners whose state of residence is other than Maryland may participate in a preference procurement only as a small business not as a veteran-owned or a disabled-veteran-owned small business.